ExgnosisClasses/JavaWeek1/Labs/Lab 7-6 Types/Lab 7-6 Types.md

 	}
 }
 ```

-However, we can use interfaces as types in exactly the same what that we use abstract classes or regular classes.
-In fact, the mainline code from the previous lab works without modification.
+We can use interfaces as types in exactly the same what that we use abstract classes or regular classes.
+- In fact, the mainline code from the previous lab works without modification.

 ```java
 	public static void main(String[] args) {